cs544-wisc/f23/p4/README.md

 **Remember to switch to an e2-medium for this project:** [VM schedule](../projects.md#compute-setup).
 Note you can edit your existing instance to an e2-medium instead of deleting your old and creating a new vm.
 This [tutorial](https://cloud.google.com/compute/docs/instances/changing-machine-type-of-stopped-instance) should help you switch over.

+If you switched machines, remember to reinstall Docker and also to enable Docker to be run without sudo.
+Refer to P1 for instructions.

 Learning objectives:
 * use the HDFS command line client to upload files